Orama-Interactive/The-roots-of-all-our-problems/README.md

 We keep updating it after the jam, you can play the updated version on itch.io: https://orama-interactive.itch.io/the-roots-of-all-our-problems

 Original jam version: https://globalgamejam.org/2023/games/roots-all-our-problems-2

+All code is MIT-licensed, and assets are [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/).